One of the most important thing in two sided marketplace is to build up trust! Have you ever played The game of trust? Tough one. Right?

 Creating content enables you to build an engaged audience around a topic and that is crucial for a business model that relies on user activity to be successful.

-Content is also a great way to build relationships and that is crucial when you are building your community.
+Content is also a great way to build relationships, crucial for when you are building your community.

-Also, I just mentioned communities again.
-Remember that you need to empower your users.
-Offering them a chance to write for your blog can also benefit their image.
-So keep in mind that you can use that as a tool to drive up engagement too.
+As I mention communities again, keep in mind that you need to empower your users.
+Offering them a chance to write for your blog can also benefit their image and you can use that as a tool to drive up engagement.

 5. Preserve and don’t give up

 You can’t build a community and keep the focus on your members if you are always pivoting.
 This is the main thing I consider different when building a marketplace as opposed to a lean startup.
-You cannot easily just hack a community and build trust.
-Money can’t give you too much speed here.
+You can’t easily hack a community and build trust.
+You can’t compensate growth speed with money.

 Heavily incentivize the consumers